-You’re probably familiar with contrails, the wispy strands of clouds made by jet exhaust high in the sky.
-But jets can be the cause of a different type of cloud feature, a hole-punch cloud, also known as a fallstreak hole.
+You’ve surely seen many clouds in the sky.
+But jets can cause a different type of cloud feature, called hole-punch clouds, aka fallstreak holes.
 They look like abrupt clearings in an altocumulus cloud layer, often circular patches of clear sky punched into the surrounding clouds.
-How are they created?
+How do they form?

 According to weather.com, an altocumulus cloud layer is: